Comparisons11 min read

 Faster Turbo servers (measurable difference) No free domain

-cPanel (widely trusted, familiar) Renewal pricing is steep
+cPanel (trusted, familiar) Renewal pricing gets steep

 Phone support available No mobile app